 Ref. our responses to principles 1, 2 & 3 above our Group-wide requirements outline some measures to anticipate, respond and minimise potential impact on freedom of expression and privacy.
 While the Group-wide manual requirements specify how to respond to a specific request, the context in which a request is made may significantly affect our ability to utilise the full range of tools to anticipate, respond and minimise potential impact.

 We typically seek to be transparent when possible, and we communicate with customers and stakeholders e.g. through our customer service, notices on our website, and public statements.
 Transparency is not always easy, and in some instances may have unintended and negative effects on our efforts to minimise the impact on privacy and freedom of expression.
 However, our stance is to be transparent and this is communicated to relevant authorities.
 We also engage actively with relevant authorities, seeking clarification e.g. on legal basis and timelines.
-Further, we discuss with peers (both locally and within the Industry Dialogue), and have conversations with other stakeholders (locally and internationally).
+Further, we discuss with peers (both locally and within the ID and GNI), and have conversations with other stakeholders (locally and internationally).
 When needed, we also engage diplomatic channels and international organisations.

 We recognise that we will not always succeed using these tools, and we may not be able to effectively impact the situation.
 There is a clear need to engage in longer-term dialogue, and not only when an incident occurs.
 We have seen that awareness, interest and understanding for the challenges arising from authority requests needs to be built amongst authorities, other companies, organisations and stakeholders.
-We believe the stakeholder conversations of the Industry Dialogue and GNI are important in this regard.

 Situations relating to national security concerns, political instability, and martial law or similar may be challenging to navigate.
 This may significantly reduce the range of strategies available.
 New laws may also be passed which further extend authority access and limit company leverage.
 In such situations principle 5 also comes into play and personnel risk may influence strategies adopted by the company.